Clock synchronization with correlated photons: Results

-With the basic workflow established, we now consider the challenge associated with real link scenarios with low signal to noise ratio and simultaneously high clock skew during initialization.
-The start sequence for a communication session is recognized by measuring the timing offset between Alice and Bob.
-Accumulation of simultaneous photon detection events from matched data packages results in a correlation peak located at the timing offset between two communicating parties.
-The offset can only be found if the peak was identified under a noisy background.
-For that, we introduce the statistical significance as the peak height normalized to the noisy background standard deviation\cite{Ho.2009}.
+Accumulation of simultaneous photon detection events from matched data packages results in a correlation peak that is located at the timing offset between two communicating parties.
+Distinguishing the peak correlation that corresponds to this offset from the noisy background is a major challenge.
+For that, we introduce the statistical significance as the peak height normalized to the noisy background standard deviation \cite{Ho.2009}.
 Strong spread of the correlation peak in time reduces the significance.
-Important part of the total root-mean-squared (RMS) jitter is synchronization jitter $\sigma_{\text{sync}}$ that increases with acquisition time $T_A$ and uncorrected clock skew $\Delta u$,
+This spread is equivalent and characterized by the total system timing jitter, including detection, time tagging, and synchronization jitter.
+Typical root-mean-squared (RMS) timing jitters of single photon detection systems are smaller than 500\,ps and also time tagging units achieve jitters smaller than a few tens of picoseconds with ease.
+Poor synchronization on the other hand, with its corresponding RMS synchronization jitter $\sigma_{\text{sync}}$, has the strongest impact on the total system jitter.
+It may amount to 1\,$\mu$s, with uncorrected clock frequency skew of 20\,$\mu$s/s and an acquisition time of 100\,ms. The synchronization jitter is time-dependent and increases with acquisition time $T_a$ and uncorrected clock frequency skew $\Delta u$,

-Any skew reduces the peak height, as described in \cite{Ho.2009} and will lower the probability to find it (Fig. \ref{fig:figure_1}c).
-The same applies to the signal to noise ratio $\text{\text{CAR}(T)} = (r_C T)/(2 r_A r_B T \sigma + r_{\text{dark}})$ that reduces with increased losses (Fig. \ref{fig:figure_1}d) and eventually impacts the correlation peak height (see Methods \ref{SI:total_system_jitter}).
-Significance of barely 10 may be reached at experimentally relevant strong clock skews beyond $10\,\mu$s/s.
-To counteract this, we introduce compensation of the skew, so that time tags on Bob's side $b(t)$ are corrected to $b_{\text{corr}}(t)$,
+Frequency skew reduces the height of the correlation peak and thereby decreases the probability to correctly identify it.
+Systems with stable oscillators, like rubidium clocks, do not suffer from a reduction of significance (Fig. \ref{fig:figure_2}a) without correction.
+General crystal oscillators, on the other hand, lower the signal close to the noise level and thus make it impossible to find the correlation peak.
+To counteract this, we introduce the compensation of skew, so that the $i^\text{th}$ time tag on Bob's side $t_i$ is corrected to $t_i^\text{c}$,